Elvis Andrus Player Props: White Sox vs. Blue Jays

 Elvis Andrus At The Plate

-- In 56.5% of his games this year (13 of 23), Andrus has picked up at least one hit, and in three of those games (13.0%) he recorded more than one.
+- In 58.3% of his games this year (14 of 24), Andrus has picked up at least one hit, and in three of those games (12.5%) he recorded multiple hits.

-- In 23 games played this year, he has not hit a home run.
+- He has not gone deep in his 24 games this season.

-- In six of 23 games this season, he has scored, including multiple runs once.
+- In six of 24 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.